SoftwareHeritage/swh-deposit/docs/getting-started.rst

   - zip: common zip archive (no multi-disk zip files).
-  - tar: tar archive without compression or optionally any of the following compression algorithm gzip (.tar.gz, .tgz), bzip2 (.tar.bz2) , or lzma (.tar.lzma)
+  - tar: tar archive without compression or optionally any of the following compression algorithm gzip (`.tar.gz`, `.tgz`), bzip2 (`.tar.bz2`) , or lzma (`.tar.lzma`)

 * prepare a metadata file (`more details <./metadata.html>`__.):

-  - specify metadata schema/vocabulary (CodeMeta is recommended)
+  - specify metadata schema/vocabulary (CodeMeta is strongly recommended)
   - specify *MUST* metadata (url, authors, software name and the external\_identifier)
-  - add all available information under the compatible metadata term
+  - add all available information under the compatible metadata term.

-  An example of an atom entry file with CodeMeta terms:
+  Here is an example of an atom entry file with CodeMeta terms:

 .. code:: xml